gevorgmansuryan/Yii2-excel-import/README.md

 ##### fields[]
 - `attribute` - attribute name from Your ActieRecord class
-- `value` - if callable passed it will receive current row, and return value will be save to AR, otherwise it will find element which key is passed value in current row
+- `value` - if callable passed it will receive current row, and return value will be saved to AR, otherwise it will find element which key is passed value in current row

 #### validate
-validates each populated AR model, and returns false if there's any error, otherwise it will return tru
+validates each populated AR model, and returns false if there's any error, otherwise it will return true

 #### save
 Saves populated AR models, and returns an array of each saved AR model's primary key